-Assistant Superintendent for Teaching and Learning - Dr. Matt Hurt
+Assistant Superintendent for Teaching and Learning - Mrs. Stephanie Hogan

 Assistant Superintendent for Operations - Mr. Steve Barnett

-Executive Director for 6 - 12 Instruction - Dr. Julie Drewry
+Executive Director of School Improvement - Dr. Julie Drewry

 Executive Director for K-5 Education - Mr. Greg Johnston

-Executive Director for Student Support Services - Yolonda Conaway-Wood
+Executive Director for Student Support Services - Yolanda Conaway-Wood

-Coordinator for Community Relations - Mr. Justin McLeod
+Coordinator for Community Relations/Social Media - Mr. Justin McLeod

 Justin McLeod joined RCPS in August 2012.
 Previously, he was a reporter for WDBJ-7 in Roanoke.
 He holds a Bachelor's degree from Emerson College in Boston.